-The main short to medium term risk to the business is the potential impact of COVID-19.
+The risk to the business from the effects of COVID-19 have reduced during the year, but remain a key concern.
 The Group is focused on maintaining operations by reducing the risk of infection wherever possible, in line with the evolving issued government guidance.
-Market demand for soda ash and sodium bicarbonate is unlikely to collapse for a prolonged period because of the essential end uses which include water treatment, container glass manufacture, food, animal feed and pharmaceuticals.
+Market demand for the Group's products is unlikely to collapse for a prolonged period because of the essential end uses which include water treatment, container glass manufacture, food, animal feed and pharmaceuticals.
 However, the risk of losses due to the inability of customers to pay amounts owed to the Group has increased and the Group is focusing additional attention in this area.
+The Group also exports electricity to the national grid.